 Why you shouldn’t avoid the peak season in Greece (not applicable in the super famous islands!)

 Reaching the end I have to clarify this as I find the…warning “Avoid the high season!!!!” in every Greek topic and even if I respect this opinion I feel it comes from less experienced travellers inside the country.
 So far we have talked mostly about the cons of the peak season trips.
 However, there are some valid reasons to visit Greek islands in high season (beyond the ferries that operate more often!).

 But everything is possible in the summer too!
-The biggest islands fiestas (panigiria) are in their peak now!
-People dance, sing, celebrate the local Saints, paint their houses and the pedestrian cobbled streets, organize theatre plays and gigs, book fairs (even in the tiniest islands!), traditional food/drinks festivals and art exhibitions.
-The islands are more alive than ever and there is a celebration atmosphere all around – especially in between 8th and 16th of August.
-The 15th of August is one of the most important religious celebrations in Greece and you can find fiestas to participate in every island- some of them have very unique traditions such as in Koufonisia where in the morning people (locals and tourists alike!) hop on the local boats and go to the neighbooring unhabited islet (Kato Koufonisi) to celebrate at the one and only old church.
+The biggest islands fiestas (“panigiria”) are at their peak now!
+People dance, sing, celebrate the local Saints, paint their houses and the pedestrian cobbled streets from scratch, organize theatre plays and gigs, book fairs (even in the tiniest islands!), traditional food/drinks festivals, and art exhibitions.
+The islands are more alive than ever and there is a festive atmosphere all around – especially in between the 8th and 16th of August.
+The 15th of August is one of the most important religious celebrations in Greece and you can find fiestas to participate in every island; some of them have very unique traditions such as in Koufonisia where in the morning people (locals and tourists alike!) hop on the local boats and go to the neighboring uninhabited islet (Kato Koufonisi) to celebrate at the one and only old church.